 Upon graduating, he was awarded a scholarship to continue his studies abroad.
 He gained his Masters in music in 2016 from The University of British Columbia in Vancouver, Canada, where he studied under Dr Daniel Bolshoy.

 Tom has appeared on stages including the Royal Festival Hall, The Queen Elizabeth Hall, The London Guitar Show, The Olympics and many more.
-He has performed across three continents and is often praised not only for his exceptional musicianship but for his friendly and informative spoken introductions to pieces.
+He has performed across three continents and is often praised not only for his exceptional musicianship but for his friendly, informative and humorous talk in between pieces.